ArcaneCircle/super-castle/README.md

 > An open mind is like a fortress with its gates unbarred and unguarded.

-*Super Castle Game* uses [natlib][nat], a highly composable library for small games.
+*Super Castle Game* uses [natlib](https://github.com/mvasilkov/natlib), a highly composable library for small games.

-This is a Webxdc port of [super-castle](https://github.com/mvasilkov/super2023) written by [Mark Vasilkov][https://github.com/mvasilkov] for js13kGames in 2023.
+This is a Webxdc port of [super-castle](https://github.com/mvasilkov/super2023) written by [Mark Vasilkov](https://github.com/mvasilkov) for js13kGames in 2023.

 ---